NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 --priority-blending-length <number-of-pixels (default: 0)>
-    If positive, keep unmodified values from the earliest available DEM at the current location except a band this wide measured in pixels around its boundary where blending will happen.
+    If positive, keep unmodified values from the earliest available DEM except a band this wide measured in pixels inward of its boundary where blending with subsequent DEMs will happen.

 --hole-fill-length <number-of-pixels (default: 0)>
     Maximum dimensions of a hole in the output DEM to fill in, in